trpc/trpc/www/docs/server/data-transformers.md

 #### 3. Add to `httpLink()`, `wsLink()`, etc

-> TypeScript will instruct you where to add `transformer` as soon as you've added it on the `initTRPC`-object
+> TypeScript will guide you to where you need to add `transformer` as soon as you've added it on the `initTRPC`-object

 `createTRPCClient()`: